 In America, the Classic Stuffed Pepper consists of a bell pepper (usually green for its added bitterness), ground beef, tomatoes, rice and a sprinkle of cheese.
 You know the ones.
 I bet your mom used to make them.

 So, who started stuffing peppers in the first place?
 Before your mom, that is.

-According to Kitchen Project, there are records of Classic Stuffed Peppers in cookbooks dating from the 1890’s.
-The Boston Cooking School Cook Book (say that three times fast) boasts two variations of the dish, including one seasoned with onion juice.
+According to Kitchen Project, there are records of Classic Stuffed Peppers in cookbooks dating from the 1890s.
+The Boston Cooking-School Cook Book (say that three times fast then go buy it here) boasts two variations of the dish, including one seasoned with onion juice.
 Yes.
-Onion juice. ?!?
+Onion juice?!

 Stuffed Peppers probably go further back than the 1890s though.
 Many cuisines around the world have a traditional stuffed pepper that’s been passed down for generations.
 Here are a few to check out:

 Spain: Pimientos Rellenos de Arroz con Salsa de Tomates — Bell pepper stuffed with Valencia or arborio rice and saffron, then cooked in a tomato sauce

 India: Bharawn Shimla Mirch — Bell pepper stuffed with spiced mashed potatoes

 Tunisia: Fil Fil Mashsi — Bell pepper stuffed with lamb and rice and sprinkled with nutmeg, saffron and cardamom

 Mexico: Chile Rellenos — Poblano pepper stuffed with carnitas meat, kielbasa and topped with cheddar cheese